SugarcaneMC/Sugarcane/README.md

 # Sugarcane
-Highly optimized Paper fork focusing on stability and performance.
+Highly optimized Airplane fork focusing on stability and performance.